Gerold103/sysprog/utils/heap_help/README.md

 * `HHREPORT=v ./my_app` - v = "verbose", either the leaks are printed like with
   the mode "l", or is printed a message saying that "there are no leaks".
 The mode helps to check if the heap help is working at all.

+The tool also can help to detect usage of invalid memory.
+For that it can fill the newly allocated memory to increase the chances to get a crash and fine the buggy place.

+* `HHCONTENT=o ./my_app` - o = "original", memory is returned raw as is.

+* `HHCONTENT=t ./my_app` - t = "trash", new memory will be filled with some
+  trash bytes.